stephanieyenyu/AMR_System/docs/api.md

 ## H. Scheduled jobs

-Not APIs, but they mutate state.
+Not APIs, but they changes state.

 | Job | Interval | Effect |
 |---|---|---|